 As a result, you should always target your videos to find new audiences and reach new people in your niche.
-Although your goal is to convert your viewers into subscribers, you shouldn’t look at your subscriber count as a valuable metric – at least when you’re starting.
+Although your goal is to convert your viewers into subscribers, you shouldn’t consider your subscriber count a valuable metric – at least when you’re starting.

 Average Watch Time

 YouTube shows the exact points where you have a significant drop in watch time.
-When I click on the button “2 Dips” it shows the exact area where there have been drops in watch time.
+When I click on the button “2 Dips,” it shows the exact area where there have been drops in watch time.

 From this video, I can see that viewers decided to click off the video more once they saw my Call to Action.